On Constraint Qualifications for MPECs with Applications to Bilevel Hyperparameter Optimization for Machine Learning: Applications to Bilevel Hyperparameter Optimization

-Here, the expression $\sum_{i \in \mathcal{N}_{t}}\| \left( -y_{i} \left( x_{i}^{\top} w^{t}\right) \right)_{+}\|_{0}$ basically counts the number of data points that are misclassified in the validation set $\Omega_{t}$, while the outer summation (i.e., the objective function in (\ref{eq31})) averages the misclassification error over all the folds.
-It is evident that $\left\|(\cdot)_{+}\right\|_{0}$ is both discontinuous and nonconvex.
+{Equivalently, each summand is an indicator that equals $1$ if $y_i(x_i^\top w^t)<0$ and $0$ if $y_i(x_i^\top w^t)\ge 0$, so the objective computes the average misclassification count across folds.} It is evident that $\left\|(\cdot)_{+}\right\|_{0}$ is both discontinuous and nonconvex.
 However, as demonstrated by Mangasarian \cite{Mangasarian1994}, this function can be expressed as the minimum of the sum of all elements in the solution to the following linear optimization problem

 In the special case where \( r_i = 0 \), the function \( \|(r_i)_+\|_0 \) evaluates to 0.
 However, the solution to the corresponding linear programming problem is not unique and can take any value within the interval \([0,1]\).
 To maintain the robustness and consistency of formulation \eqref{r0}, we assume throughout this paper that the SVC model assigns a distinct classification to all validation data points.
 More precisely, for each validation data point \( x_i \), where \( i \in [m_1] \), we impose the condition $x_i^\top w^t \neq 0$, where \( w^t \) is the solution for the lower level problem in \eqref{eq31}, $t \in [T]$.